Today marks the first day of Ramadan and the beginning of a month of fasting for many Muslims in Australia and around the world.

 Outside of Ramadan more and more research is showing that fasting, or intermittent fasting is having excellent results in improving diabetes, reducing cholesterol, insulin sensitivity, weight loss and improving our (sometimes unhealthy) relationship with food.
 People practice the 5:2 diet, the 16:8 hour fasts, alternate day fasting or other varieties that suit their lifestyle best.
 It’s great to read up on how these may fit what you do already, and how they can be helpful.

 If you have any questions about your health and fasting in Ramadan or fasting outside of Ramadan for health reasons, come have a chat with one of our doctors for advice.
-Dr Daniel Chanisheff and Dr Shane Christensen have a particular interest in fasting for health.
+Dr Daniel Chanisheff has a particular interest in fasting for health.

 So to those who will be participating in Ramadan, Ramadan Kareem!